joelhawksley/identity/components/slides.md

 end
 ```

+^ In our component,

-^ We can use an inclusion validation to check that color is one of the valid values.
+^ S We can use an inclusion validation to check that color is one of the valid values.

 ---